Webb telescope observes violence around Milky Way's central black hole

 Black holes are exceptionally dense objects with gravity so strong that not even light can escape, making viewing them quite challenging.
 As such, the new observations are not of the black hole itself but of the material surrounding it.

 Sgr A* possesses roughly 4 million times the mass of our sun and is located about 26,000 light-years from Earth.
-A light-year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+A light-year is the distance light travels in a year, 9.5 trillion km.

 The new findings were based on a total of about 48 hours of observations of Sgr A* made by Webb over a year, in seven increments ranging from 6 hours to 9-1/2 hours, as the researchers obtained continuous measurements of the brightness around the black hole.